 From pencils, paper and paints to activity kits, lessons and professional development.

-RAFT leverages community donations and bulk purchasing to offer a wide range of low-cost materials, hands-on teaching tools, and school supplies at our educator resource centers.
+RAFT leverages community donations and bulk purchasing to offer a wide range of low-cost materials, hands-on teaching tools, and school supplies at our educator resource center.
 Our online resources include content to help in the classroom meeting the needs for a wide variety of subjects, standards and curriculum.
-What are you looking for today?

 Professional Development for Schools and Organizations